TheBlindSquirrel/toffeenut/README.md

 Config Name | Default Value | Description
 :---------: | :-----------: | :--:
-Enabled     | true          | If the test should be run Path        | "./"          | The path to the package.json file
+Enabled     | true          | If the test should be run